-He has been selling mutual fund forms and posters of Hindu gods on the same spot in Connaught Place for 25 years.
-He is 80.
+He has been selling mutual fund forms and posters of gods and goddesses on the same spot in Connaught Place for more than 25 years.
+He is more than 80.

-One humid afternoon The Delhi Walla meets Yashwant Rai Goyal at his stall outside the Regal Cinema building.
+This humid afternoon, too, Jaswant Rai Goyal, as always, is sitting at his stall outside the Regal Cinema building.

 Mr Goyal is dressed formally in a white half-sleeved shirt, black trousers and black shoes (with no socks).
-The posters are arranged neatly on the pavement while he is sitting on a cement block.
-Shoppers are passing to and fro in front of him.
+The posters are arranged neatly on the pavement while he is perched on a cement block.
+Shoppers are busily passing by him.
 Nobody is noticing the man.
 He is as still as a statue.
 An ‘Om’ is tattooed on the back of his right palm.

 He says he lives alone.
-His sons, too, are in the same city.
-“They are in Delhi… that is right… ” He pauses for a minute and says, “Sometimes I cook food at home… sometime I eat out at the dhabas.”
+“Sometimes I cook food at home… sometime I eat out in the dhabas.”

-He looks down at his shoes and says, “I have to work because I don’t have a house of my own.
-I have to pay for my accommodation in Lajpat Nagar.”
+He looks down at his shoes, “I work because I don’t have my own house.
+Have to pay my rent.”